gchq/Gaffer/README.md

 ## Contributing

 We welcome contributions to the project.
-Detailed information on our ways of working can be found [here](https://gchq.github.io/gaffer-doc/v1docs/other/ways-of-working.html).
+Detailed information on our ways of working can be found [in our developer docs](https://gchq.github.io/gaffer-doc/latest/dev/ways-of-working/).
 In brief:

 - Sign the [GCHQ Contributor Licence Agreement](https://cla-assistant.io/gchq/Gaffer)
 - Push your changes to a fork